 Onboard new team members faster

 Growing companies spend thousands of dollars a year recruiting teammates, but don’t invest nearly as much money making sure new hires are onboarded quickly and efficiently.
-Every week someone takes to ramp up to full speed is money gone from company’s bank account in lost productivity.
+Every week someone takes to ramp up to full speed is money gone from the company’s bank account in terms of lost productivity.

-With an internal wiki, new team members can look up what they need to do their job with a simple search, so it makes them feel smarter and saves you money on ramp up cost.
+With an internal wiki, new team members can look up what they need to do their job with a simple search, so it makes them feel smarter and saves you money on ramp-up costs.
+As you onboard team members, make sure they know if and when you plan to meet on a regular basis, and clarify how you structure your one-on-one meetings.
+The more they know what to expect, the better prepared they can be!

 19% of your team’s time is spent searching for information